Ancient wonders & riverside views

 Explore some of the attractions of Aswan, perhaps visiting the Nubian Museum charting the history of one of Africa's most ancient peoples, or wandering the colourful souks.
 Alternatively, join one of two optional excursions - by coach or air - to remote Abu Simbel, where the staggering temples of Ramses II and the goddess Hathor are carved out of the mountainside.
 Rediscovered in the early 19th Century, the temples and their relics are amongst Egypt's greatest treasures.

-Bid farewell to the ship and your Egyptian hosts, and transfer to Luxor airport for the return flight to the UK.
+Bid farewell to the ship and your Egyptian hosts, and transfer to Luxor airport for your flight back to Cairo and your connecting flight back to the UK.

 Hotel transfer times

 The transfer time from the airport to your hotel is approximately 30 minutes.

 British citizens will require a visa to enter Egypt.
 The current cost is US$25 (approximately £19).
 You can obtain your visa on arrival and should make payment in Sterling, US Dollars or Euros.
 Passports must be valid for six months beyond the return date to the UK and contain one blank page for the visa.

 The Grand Egyptian Museum at Giza, containing many treasures of Tutankhamun, is expected to open in 2018.
 The tour will be adjusted to include the new museum when it is opened to the public.

 Please note that the order of included day-to-day visits on board the cruise is subject to change.

 If you have notified us of any special requirements, please check that they have been noted and acknowledged.
 This is especially important with any dietary needs you may have.